Hi! I’m Rona, aka Ribbit, and I’m the Traveling Quilter!

 Until… around 2010 when my sister informed me that I was going to learn to sew.
 As she’s the oldest, there really was no arguing this point.
 She was giving me her old sewing machine and I WAS going to learn to use it.
 So, she showed me how to thread it and how to stitch in a straight line.
 And that was all it took.
 I launched into my very first project… a quilt for my mother.
 To this day I still don’t do clothes. 😊

 That first quilt was a nightmare.
-Seriously, there’s no batting, it’s not even quilted together and the binding is, well, horrible.
+Seriously, it’s not even quilted together and the binding is, well, horrible.
 I thought I was going to be fancy and use one of those nifty pre-programmed stitches.
 Yeah, when you don’t keep the machine in the proper place and even let it go all willy-nilly down the edges, things don’t really work too well.
 In fact, they don’t work at all.
 Y’all, there are spots on this binding where the top and backing aren’t even inside the binding anymore!

 However, with all it’s faults, my mother won’t let me fix it.
 She uses it to remind me that it’s important to remember where we started to truly appreciate where we’re headed.